anerie-anerie/react-website/README.md

 # Anerie's Portfolio Code
-> use the link to view the website
+use the link to view the website: https://anerie-anerie.github.io/react-website/
+> still in progress